// collection runner

 Collection Runner

-Collection Runner lets you execute multiple saved requests in sequence.
-It is designed for smoke tests, regression checks, setup flows, and request chains where data from one step feeds the next.
+Collection Runner executes a list of saved requests in sequence.
+It is designed for smoke tests, regression checks, and multi-step flows where one request feeds data into the next — all running locally.

 What It Is For

-• Run a list of requests without sending them manually one by one
+• Run a sequence of requests without triggering them manually one by one

-• Reuse environment variables across the full run
+• Share a single active environment across the entire run

-• Chain values between requests with post-response scripts
+• Chain values between steps using test scripts and environment variables

-• Stop immediately on failure or continue through the full sequence
+• Stop on first failure or continue through the full queue

 • Save runner configurations for repeatable workflows